citizensadvice/react-combo-boxes/examples/combo_box/search_suggestions/README.md

 A combo box setup to behave like the search suggestions on the Google home page.

-- `onChange` is used to update the value as the user types
+- the value is updated both by `onSearch` and `onValue`
-- `showSelectedLabel` is enabled to update value as the selects
+- `showSelectedLabel` is enabled to update value in the input as the selects different options.
-- `expandOnFocus` is disabled so you have to type of see results
+- `expandOnFocus` is disabled so you have to type to see results
 - The highlighter is set to inverse to highlight the completion.

 The token search is used here.
 In reality the search suggestions would be returned by a search engine.